 The changing demographic in the United States is also seeing a rise in non-English speaking residents, giving medical assistants all the more reason to learn a new language to help these patients.

 The reason it is important to speak a different language is so the medical assistant can explain medical procedures to the patient being seen.
 Otherwise, Information can be lost in translation.

 If the patient doesn’t understand English, he/she can become confused and frustrated while receiving medical treatment.
 The patient might not understand how to use certain medications because of the language barrier.
 Despite not understanding medical staff, patients still deserve high-quality medical care.

-By providing the patient with proper medical care in terminology that they can understand, the medical assistant will feel a great sense of accomplishment and be an integral part of the medical office.
+By providing the patient with proper healthcare in terminology that they can understand, the bilingual medical assistant will feel a great sense of accomplishment and be an integral part of the medical office.

 What It Means for the Medical Assistant